rayhanmhd123/real-time-dashboard/README.md

 ## Assumptions
 - Data displayed is limited to 20 items.
+- Minimum temperature is 0°C
+- Maximum temperature is 40°C

 ## Folder Structure
 - Backend endpoints are organized in a folder named endpoints to facilitate maintenance as the project scales.